Gwrych Castle: Later history

-During the Second World War, as part of the Kindertransport programme, the Government used the castle to house 200 Jewish refugees; it was run by the Jewish Zionist youth movement Bnei Akiva.
+During the Second World War, as part of the Kindertransport programme, the Government used the castle from 1939 to 1941 to house 200 Jewish refugees; it was run by the Jewish Zionist youth movement Bnei Akiva.
 Daniel Sperber was born there in this period.

 After the war, the Dundonalds put the estate up for sale and in 1946 it was purchased by Robert Rennie who opened it as a visitor attraction, "The Showpiece of Wales".
 It was then sold to Leslie Salts and was said to have attracted nearly 10 million visitors.

 It was also used as a training venue for the English World Middleweight boxing champion Randolph Turpin in the early 1950s.
 In the early 1960s it was an occasional venue for the famous motorcycle Dragon Rally, and in the 1970s it was used as a centre for medieval re-enactments, attracting tourists with such events as jousting and banquets.
 Lemmy, the lead singer, bassist and primary songwriter of the rock band Motörhead claimed to have stayed at the castle.